ZupIT/beagle-docs/content/en/android/installing-beagle.md

 For example: undefined-`ext.beagle.version = "1.8.0"`

 {{% alert color="warning" %}}
 Remember to always check if you're using the latest version of Beagle.
-To see this information, you just have to pass your mouse above the version number.
-After that, sync your machine.
+To see this information, you just have to pass your cursor above the version number.
+After that, sync your project.
 {{% /alert %}}

 {{% alert color="warning" %}}